ices-eg/wg_WGFAST/README.md

 ## Contents

-This repository contains two conventions developed by WGFAST: [AcMeta](acoustic metadata) and a file format for [SONAR-netCDF4](sonar data).
+This repository contains two conventions developed by WGFAST: [acoustic metadata](AcMeta) and a file format for [sonar data](SONAR-netCDF4).

 ## Overview